 We have been tracking this area for so long and it seems that something is happening here at last and all these things are coming together.
 Things have to be solved,” She said.
 It is no longer possible indeed, to ignore the need for respect and trust on the part of clients, as well as the requirement to solve disputes when they arise.
 The future of e-commerce hinges on that, the need to fix its principles, both ethically and technically.
 Online Dispute Resolution is part of that.

 “Resolving claims is how you build a reputation” (Esther Dyson)

-Pablo Cortes, our Spanish representative – also a Professor from the Leicester University in the United Kingdom, emphasised the requirement for the market to evolve beyond current practices: “trustees have been in the market for a long time and they have had their code of conduct,” he said, “but if a customer complains about a breach of privacy they never do anything against large businesses because there is a conflict of interest.
+Pablo Cortes, our Spanish representative – also a Professor from the Leicester University in the United Kingdom, emphasised the requirement for the The very notion of "market" — be it in B2B and B2C — is at the heart of any marketing approach. ... to evolve beyond current practices: “trustees have been in the market for a long time and they have had their code of conduct,” he said, “but if a customer complains about a breach of privacy they never do anything against large businesses because there is a conflict of interest.

 Yet, settling disputes isn’t just a negative thing, as pointed out rightfully by Esther Dyson: “one has to understand”, she commented, “that resolving claims is how you build a reputation”.
 Zbynek Loebl can however see “that this movement is happening, slowly but surely.
 The obvious example is BBB(6) in the US and there are similar trust marks in Europe” he said.
 “We at Youstice have well established that retailers could see that improved public policies would be seen as positive by customers and retailers alike and it could be a game changer.
 And it’s a matter of things catching up with all”.